ivandavidov/minimal-linux-script/README.md

     cd ..

 Note that this script produces very small live Linux OS with working shell only and no network support.
 The network functionality has been implemented properly in the [Minimal Linux Live](http://github.com/ivandavidov/minimal) project which is extensively documented and more feature rich, yet still produces very small live Linux ISO image.

-If you find this project useful, you can treat me to lunch via [PayPal donation](https://www.paypal.me/MinimalLinuxLive).
-Thank you!